 One other thing to consider is that once Ethereum had cheap transactions as well, will expensive transactions become a problem for BSC in the future?
-Given that the tokenomics of BNB is primarily focused on reducing the supply and that price has increased significantly since the launch of the project, will this lead to a deflationary price squeeze resulting in high transactions costs?
+Given that the tokenomics of BNB is primarily focused on reducing the supply and that price has increased significantly since the project launch, will this lead to a deflationary price squeeze resulting in high transaction costs?
 So far, it’s holding up reasonably well, but it’s reasonable to expect that prices may increase over time if the adoption of BSC continues.

 How is Binance Smart Chain Different from Ethereum?

 BSC utilized a BEP-20 token standard; however, outside of the name and relying on their respective networks; currently, there’s not much of a noteworthy difference.
 However, it’s imperative to remember to verify which network you are using when transferring tokens, as mixing this up may result in losing access to the tokens, especially when using custodial wallet solutions.

 The consensus algorithm used by BSC is different from Ethereum.
 While Ethereum started using a proof-of-work algorithm, it is transitioning to a proof-of-stake system.
 BSC utilizes a proof-staked-authority consensus mechanism which differs from both options.
 In addition, BSC doesn’t require mining.